CALEDONIAN ALPS GLACIER TRAVERSE

 Learn and refine glacier travel skills with a highly experienced IFMGA mountain guide

-Starting and finishing at our lodge, and run by a local partnership of highly experienced mountain guides and Inuit experts, we hope this journey offers an insight not only into this wild region but also the tiny community that are at home here, following a way of life that is deeply rooted to the fjords and changes of season, from the annual migrations of sea mammals, fish and birds, to the edible plants that are harvested during the summer.
+Starting and finishing at our lodge, and run by a local partnership of highly experienced mountain guides and Tunumi experts, we hope this journey offers an insight not only into this wild region but also the tiny community that are at home here, following a way of life that is deeply rooted to the water, land, ice and changes of season, from the annual migrations of sea mammals, fish and birds, to the edible plants that are harvested during the summer.

 East Greenland Ski Touring, Mountaineering & Trekking Specialists